Just what’s going on in the world today?

 Eva Schloss has an incredible story.
 She was arrested in Amsterdam by the Nazis on her 15th birthday and sent to Auschwitz.
 Thanks to incredible luck, her own determination and the love and protection of her mother Fritzi, Eva somehow survived Auschwitz.

 After the war, Eva and her mother returned home to Amsterdam – alas only to learn that both her father and brother had been killed during the war.

-She has published a number of books and her most recent book is “After Auschwitz” (Amazon UK / Amazon USA) , which is a searingly honest account of how an ordinary person survived the Holocaust.
+She has published several books and her most recent book is “After Auschwitz” (Amazon UK / Amazon USA), which is a searingly honest account of how an ordinary person survived the Holocaust.
 It is also a heart-breaking, exploration of what happened next and Eva’s struggle to live with herself after the war.